HydrologicEngineeringCenter/SHEF_processing/shef_loader/Readme.md

 These variables are typically defined at the bottom of the module since the loader class must be defined before the `loader_class` variable.

 ## The Shared Module
-The packages contains a module name `shared` which provides the following items:
+The packages contains a module named `shared` which provides the following items:
 #### Types
 |type|description|
 |--|--|